 – Well ventilated shelves are used to store gear in an easy way

 – On boats, the minimum distance should always be taken into account.

-– Divers are required to remain seated at all times.
+– Divers are distributed in zigzag, taking into account the wind.
+They are required to remain seated at all times.

 – Staff will avoid physical contact with the clients at all times.